 Go to the back of the Inn and talk to Yang.

-If either Cecil or Palom are unable to kill their respective Guards, Tellah should cast Virus.
+If either Cecil or Palom are unable to kill their respective Guards, Tellah should cast Virus on all enemies.

 If necessary, you can do limited inventory management during Karate's first attack.